Gskull/Roby/README.md

 Roby is an open source AI chatbot, with Local speech recognition and speech synthesis system. released under GPLv3, more details see LICENSE.

 Roby-0.0 is just a demo program fragment for testing some basic functions.
 It only works on Linux.
 Supports both English and Chinese.
+You can watch the demo at: http://v.youku.com/v_show/id_XODExMTU1ODQ4.html

 How to use: